 The Medicaid disproportionate share hospital (DSH) program provides payments to safety net hospitals that serve a high proportion of Medicaid beneficiaries and uninsured patients.
-The payments are essential for these hospitals to partially offset their uncompensated care costs from treating low-income patients.
+These essential payments help safety net hospitals partially offset their uncompensated care costs from treating low-income patients.
 Because DSH hospitals usually have a low percentage of commercially insured patients, they cannot “cost shift” these losses to private insurance companies.

-The amount of Federal DSH funds a state can receive is limited by state-specific allotments established by the Balanced Budget Act of 1997.
+The amount of Federal DSH funds a state can receive is limited by state-specific allotments established nearly 30 years ago.
 These allotments are updated annually by the Bureau of Labor Statistics’ Consumer Price Index.
-Of the $13.4 billion in Federal Medicaid DSH funding allotted nationally in fiscal year (FY) 2022, New York State’s Federal allocation was approximately $2 billion.
+Of the $13.4 billion in Federal Medicaid DSH funding allotted nationally in Federal fiscal year (FY) 2022, New York State’s allocation was approximately $2 billion.

 As with regular Medicaid payments, states must provide local funds (the percentages vary by state) to receive Federal DSH funds.
 While states have flexibility in determining the distribution of DSH funding to individual hospitals, the Federal government caps the amount of DSH funding that individual hospitals can receive at their “DSH cap”—their losses from treating Medicaid patients and the uninsured.